pearmini/hap/README.md

 I hope that while users acquire a unique new avatar, they can also appreciate the beauty of algorithms and the charm of world-famous paintings.

 ## TODO

+HAP is a new project with a lot of features yet to be implemented.
+If you find the following TODOs interesting, welcome to contribute!

 - [ ] Add more hacker filters:
   - [ ] BFS, DFS, Prim